 Registration and Materials fee:

-$125.00 due and payable to Columbia College upon acceptance of application.
+$125.00 due to Columbia College upon acceptance of the application.

-This Graduate credit course is offered to both men and women.
+Graduate credit is offered to both men and women.

 The course is supported by the Council.
 It includes the opportunity to meet local survivors, liberators, and their families as part of the summer program.